section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 #### Creating a Fauna API Key

 For your python app to interact with fauna, you need to create an API key for the database.
-To create an API key, go to the security tab on the left side of your screen.
+To do this, go to the security tab on the left side of your screen.

 ![new_key](/engineering-education/building-an-appointment-scheduling-telegram-bot/new_key.png)